 Get the job done with a facilities management bachelor's degree

 Those best suited for a facilities management program are good leaders and communicators.
 They can work easily and well with anyone, from blue-collar workers to the most powerful business owners.
 They are multi-taskers who can make quick decisions, think logically and cope with deadlines.
 Employment of service managers is expected to grow by 12 percent from 2008 to 2018, according to the Bureau of Labor Statistics.
 Demand for facility managers is expected to remain strong as companies recognize the need for safe, secure and efficient operation.
 Stable places for employment include local governments, colleges and universities, and management tracks in companies and enterprises.

-Top paying industries include petroleum and coal products manufacturing, pipeline transportation of natural gas, and financial investment services.
+Top paying industries, according to the Bureau of Labor Statistics, include petroleum and coal products manufacturing, pipeline transportation of natural gas, and financial investment services.
 The best states for employment include California, Texas and New York.